 Check in was a breeze.
 The Newark Liberty International Airport Marriott Hotel is a fancy and expensive hotel.
 It was my treat for my last night of travel.
 The bed is super comfy and the room is nice and big.
 The only problem I had was that the room was freezing!!
 I turned the AC off immediately.
 Two hours later, I went down to see if anything could be done.
 I was wearing my fleece in my room.
 She called the electrician.
 He told me to turn the AC off and it would warm up in 30 minutes.
 I told him I turned it off two hours ago.
 The only other thing they could do since the windows did not open was to send up more blankets.
 The blankets on the bed were already warm enough.
 Note to myself, make sure to request that the AC is turned off asap before I check in the next time I stay there.

-The next morning, I woke up very early.
-I was able to fall back to sleep after watching some TV.
+The next morning, I woke up very early, but was able to fall back to sleep.
 I woke up again at 9:30 when the maid started knocking on my door.
-I was not happy with that.
 I have no idea why she was knocking on my door.
 You would think she would have known that I was checking out and did not need to have my room cleaned.
 I got dressed and went down to the restaurant for breakfast.
 The restaurant offered a buffet or individual orders.
 I decided against the buffet and instead ordered a bagel with cream cheese and a fruit platter.
 Delicious!!
 A wonderful breakfast!
 I checked out at noon and took the shuttle to the airport.

 No lines for check in.
 My check in bag weighed 35 pounds.
 I was able to view my seats before printing out my boarding pass.
 I noticed that there were 2 open seats in row 16 in the middle.
 I moved my seat to the aisle seat in in the middle in row 16.
 I have done this before hoping that the middle seat would be left open and the middle seat always ended up being filled.
 I figured, I could always hope.
 The security check took about 10-15 minutes.
 They had the new machines that blew bursts of air like little air puffs at this airport.
 Only some people were asked to go in this machine.
 I wanted to go in it but was afraid to ask.
 I could just imagine what they would do if I requested to go in this machine.
 I was not chosen and instead breezed through the regular metal detector.
 My flight started boarding early.
 I sat in the middle in an aisle seat.
 A guy sat in the other aisle seat.
 When the doors to the plane finally were closed, our middle seat was still EMPTY!!!
 HOORAY!!!

-The only bad thing about this flight (besides again not having my special meal) was that there was a mother, grandmother, little girl who was considered an infant and held on the mother's lap, and a wild child who kicked the seat and jumped up and down on the seat and screamed when he had to sit in his with his seatbelt buckled two rows behind us.
-At first the flight attendant wanted to move us back a row so the kid could kick our empty middle seat.
+The only bad thing about this flight was that there was a mother, grandmother, little girl who was considered an infant and held on the mother's lap, and a wild child who kicked the seat and jumped up and down on the seat and screamed when he had to sit with his seatbelt buckled two rows behind us.
+At first the flight attendant wanted to move us back a row.
 Thankfully, she thought of a better idea and moved them to the front row and moved those people to other seats.
 Although he continued to jump up and down the entire flight, at least he did not scream.
 I watched the movie 21 and slept.
 We landed on time.
 My bag came out pretty quickly.
 Thank you Polly for my rides to and from the airport :)

 Thank you everyone once again for all of you encouraging comments.
 I hope that some of my posts helped with travel ideas.
 I had a wonderful trip.
 Next up, photos...